 Parallel lengths of timber/steel which support the ceiling.

 The document of title to the estate or interest in land.
 It sets out the Crown description of the land, proprietorship and shows any registered interests such as mortgagees, charges and caveators.
 It also shows any restrictive covenants and easements which affects the estate or interest.

 Chattels are personal property.
-These are two types-the first type are real chattels (building and fixtures) and the second type are personal chattels ( clothes furniture etc.)
+There are two types; Real chattels (building and fixtures) and personal chattels (clothes furniture etc.).

-Each Cluster Title holder has a Certificate of Title which specifies ownership in terms of a particular area for which the owner is responsible and defines the common property.
+Each Cluster Title holder has a Certificate of Title which specifies ownership in terms of an area for which the owner is responsible and defines the common property.
 Unlike Strata Title, it does not subdivide “airspace”.

-An area which is for use by many , not an individual.
-For example, home units have common areas such as stairs and
+An area which is for use by many.
+For example, home units have common areas such as stairs and driveways.

 This Title applies when a company owns the whole of the property.
-By purchasing shares in the company , the purchaser obtains an entitlement to occupy a particular part of the property.
+By purchasing shares in the company, the purchaser obtains an entitlement to occupy a part of the property.
 See your solicitor before buying.